 RVCC offers 150+ online and hybrid courses, including almost 50 general education courses.
 Online courses feature instruction that requires limited or no physical presence on campus.
 For example, on campus testing may be required.
 Hybrid courses, where class time is divided between traditional classroom or lab activities and online instruction, combine the convenience of online courses with the personal attention of classroom interaction.
 Hybrid courses generally feature 49 percent of instruction offered online, with 51 percent of instruction in a traditional classroom setting.
 In addition, some traditional classes may require an online component.
 The College also offers a limited number of Remote Synchronous SYNC courses featuring remote classroom instruction, where students interact with professors and classmates virtually on a specific day and time.

-RVCC offers the following degree programs which can be completed entirely online:
+RVCC offers the following degree programs which can be completed entirely online (online asynchronous and/or remote synchronous):

 - A.A., Communication Studies in Liberal Arts